-Learning a language also opens a door to another way of life and another culture, and you'll really benefit from broadening your horizons and your understanding of the world!
+Perhaps more than anything, learning a language also opens a door to another way of life and another culture, and you'll really benefit from broadening your horizons and your understanding of the world!

 Pupils will study a variety of topics, broadly split into three themes.
 Despite being a new language, pupils should easily be able to transfer a variety of language-learning skills and strategies from their KS3 German studies: